-- Changes to materials which do not significantly affect the overall appearance of the development. - the re-siting of a dwelling where this does not adversely affect the privacy distances for occupiers of nearby properties, or where it will not significantly alter the visual appearance of the development. - alterations to approved elevations, where they do not adversely affect the privacy or amenity of the occupiers of nearby property. - the re-alignment or other alterations to access roads within a development where this may disturb or affect people in nearby properties.
+- Changes to materials which do not significantly affect the overall appearance of the development. - Alterations to approved elevations where they do not adversely affect the privacy or amenity of the occupiers of nearby property.

-Procedure: We can deal with these matters as a 'non-material amendment', and give approval by letter.
+Procedure: We may deal with these matters as a 'non-material amendment', and give approval by letter.
 However, we don't do this often and we will need a formal application for a variation if the amendment would increase the size or change the form or character of the proposed development significantly.
 When we receive the application, we will let all adjoining occupiers originally notified know again.